Chamber of Hungarian Auditors

 In 2013, the Hungarian Ministry of National Economy (MNE) issued Government Order No. 74/2013 to begin reforming public sector accounting.
 The legislation introduced new amendments and regulations to accompany the standards outlined in within Act C of 2000 on Accounting (the Accounting Act) for public sector entities.
-The reforms intended to transition public sector entities to an accrual-based accounting system that, according to the European Commission, align closely with the IPSAS.
+The reforms intended to transition public sector entities to an accrual-based accounting system that, according to the European Commission, aligns closely with the IPSAS.
 However, the Hungarian Chamber of Auditors (MKVK) states that the Hungarian government has no plans to directly adopt IPSAS.

 With no legal authority to adopt standards in this area, the MKVK reports that it promotes the benefits of IPSAS adoption to the MNE and includes the topic within its annual conference and online courses.
 The institute also indicates that it will inform the MNE about work undertaken by the IPSASB and stands ready to offer support should the MNE decided to adopt and implement IPSAS.